Navigating IMDG regulations

 Scope of the IMDG code

 The IMDG Code applies to all ships engaged in international voyages and to all dangerous goods transported by sea.
-The code contains information on the classification, packaging, labeling, marking, and documentation requirements for dangerous goods.
+Basically, the code contains information on the classification, packaging, labeling, marking, and documentation requirements for dangerous goods.
 It also provides guidance on the stowage and segregation of dangerous goods to ensure their safe transport by sea.

 Classification of dangerous goods